 The final activity focuses on sharing what pupils have discovered with other children and the wider community.
+There are two parts to this activity: sharing pupils' experiences with the wider school.

 Sharing at a school assembly

 The children should prepare for a school assembly to show off their work.
 They could also use the opportunity to update the wider school community on their progress on the Green Tree Schools Award.
 During the assembly they could talk about the whole project, the aims, their visit to the wood, and their completed trail.